dips4717/design_motif_detection/FewX/README.md

-# Few-shot Object Detection based on [FewX](https://github.com/fanq15/FewX)
+# Few-shot Object Detection based on [FewX Paper](https://github.com/fanq15/FewX)

+## Highlights
-This contains implementation of few-shot object detection adapted from on original FewX repo.
+- This contains implementation of few-shot object detection adapted from on original FewX repo.
-- For now, This repo only uses positive support branch
+- For now, this repo only uses positive support branch
-- We implement the contrastive loss into the codebase see config files
+- We add implemention for contrastive learning on proposals the codebase.
 - We experiment with different sets of data augmentations

 ## Dataset
-- Download
-- Dataset splits
-  - train 10 images
-  - test 10 images
-  - test_v2 images [Excludes a image with lots of small bboxes.]
+Follow the instruction [here](../README.md) for dataset and annotation download.

 ## Data Preparation
 - **Generate dataset dictionaries**